Verifying Integer Programming Results: Conclusion

 \section{Conclusion}

 This paper presented a certificate format for verifying integer programming results.
-We have demonstrated the practical feasibility of generating and checking such certificates on well-known MIP instances.
+We have demonstrated the practical feasibility of generating and checking such certificates on well-known \mip instances.
 We see this as the first step of many in verifying the results of integer programming solvers.
 We now discuss some future directions made possible by this work.

 Even in the context of floating-point arithmetic, our certificate format could serve a number of purposes.
 Using methods described by \cite{safecuts,NS04}, directed rounding and interval arithmetic may allow us to compute and represent valid certificates exclusively using floating-point data, allowing for faster computation and smaller certificate size.
 Additionally, generating approximate certificates with inexact data could be used for debugging solvers, or measuring the maximum or average numerical violation over all derivations.
-In a more rigorous direction, one could also convert our certificates to a form that could be formally verified by a proof assistant such as HOL Light \cite{hollight}.
+In a more rigorous direction, one could also convert our certificates to a form that could be formally verified by a proof assistant such as \hollight~\cite{hollight}.

-Finally, we note that there are many potential ways to further simplify or optimize the certificates, beyond what is done by our \texttt{viprttn} routine.
-One natural adjustment is to reorder the deduction steps to minimize memory requirement by a checker, but much more is possible in this direction.

-\paragraph*{Acknowledgements.} We want to thank Kati Wolter for the exact version of SCIP~\cite{hybrid} and Daniel Espinoza for {\sc QSopt\_ex}~\cite{QSopt}, which provided the basis for our computational experiments.
-We thank Gregor Hendel for his Ipet package~\cite{Hendel2014}, which was a big help in analyzing the experimental results.
-This work has been supported by the Research Campus MODAL \emph{Mathematical Optimization and Data Analysis Laboratories} funded by the Federal Ministry of Education and Research (BMBF Grant~05M14ZAM).
-All responsibilty for the content of this publication is assumed by the authors.
+\paragraph*{Acknowledgements.} We thank Kati Wolter for the exact version of \scip~\cite{hybrid} and Daniel Espinoza for {QSopt\_ex}~\cite{QSopt}, which provided the basis for our experiments, and Gregor Hendel for his Ipet package~\cite{Hendel2014}, which was a big help in analyzing the experimental results.
+This work has been supported by the Research Campus \modal \emph{Mathematical Optimization and Data Analysis Laboratories} funded by the Federal Ministry of Education and Research (\bmbf Grant~05M14ZAM).
+All responsibility for the content of this publication is assumed by the authors.